 I’ve been thinking about our conversation the other day and have a few more thoughts for you to consider.
-In your present state of indecision, which we identified as being caused by fear in your heart—fear that perhaps God will ask you to do something with your life that is different than the plans you have already made—you acknowledged, which I sincerely believe, that your overall plan for your career choice is God’s will for your life.
+In your present state of indecision, which we identified as being caused by fear in your heart—fear that perhaps God will ask you to do something with your life that is different than the plans you’ve already made—you acknowledged, which I sincerely believe, that your overall plan for your career choice is God’s will for your life.
 I have no reason to disagree.
 However, the timing of its fulfillment and the best road to get there is the subject of your present struggle.

 We discussed Romans 12:1-2 a bit and were refreshed to know that as God calls you to the full surrender of your body as a “living and holy sacrifice,” in response to the gospel, He is not calling you to something inferior.
 Rather God’s will for your life is “good, acceptable, and perfect.”
-So we concluded that whatever the Spirit of God is up to in your heart and life right now we know that He is up to your good.
-He is for you, not against you (Rom.
+So we concluded that whatever the Spirit of God is up to in your heart and life right now we know that it is for your good.
+He is for you in Christ, not against you (Rom.
 8:31).

-Being conscious daily of our own depravity we readily recognize that it’s impossible that your will could be “more good” than His.
+Being conscious daily of our own depravity we readily acknowledge that it’s impossible that your will could be “more good” than His.
 The challenge, therefore, is to align your will with His will based on the secure revelation of His Word.
 That was our line of thinking a few days ago.

 Today, I was reading Psalm 34:10b-15 and this further thought occurred to me: When we trust the Lord and walk in His ways then we will never miss out on anything good.
 It was verse 10b that really hit me between the eyes: “but those who seek the LORD lack no good thing.”
 Think of it.
 Those who trust the Lord, seek His will, lack no good thing.
 What an incredible promise!